StefanoAnzolut/business-guide/source/account/inhouse-support.rst

 - Add an **e-mail address and a phone number** that your members can contact if they need help (this can be your in-house first-level support, for example)

+- **Please be aware that your members will see these contact details in the help section in their Skribble profile**

 - Click **Save** to confirm

-- Your members will see these contact details in the help section in their Skribble profile